Lumb3/Currency-Exchange-App-Beginner-/README.md

 - Clean and user-friendly interface.
 - Real-time currency conversion.
-- Built using Flutter, making it cross-platform for Android and iOS.
+- Built using Flutter, making it cross-platform for Android and IOS.

 ## Getting Started